CAVDgit/FDP-tuto/fdp_uri_migration_guide.md

-# How to migrate metadata from one FDP instance to another (e.g., changing base URIs).
+# How to migrate metadata from one FDP instance to another (e.g., changing base URIs)

 ## Requirements
 - Docker Compose v2+
 - FairDataPoint v1.16
+- MongoDB v4
 - GraphDB with a repository named `fdp-store`

----

-## Limitations
-- FairDataPoint requires a MongoDB database to manage user login information.
-- This guide **does not cover** updating the MongoDB database with the new URI structure.
-That step is **required** for fully migrating users to the new FDP instance.

 ---